Top Tips for Making Better Decisions Faster

 1. Clarify Your Objective First

-For example, if you're deciding whether to accept a new job offer, ask if your priority is more money, a better work-life balance, or career growth.
+Before you can make a good decision, you need to know what you’re aiming for.
+Many poor or slow decisions stem from unclear goals.
+Ask yourself what you really want out of the situation and what outcome would feel like a win.
+For example, if you're deciding whether to accept a new job offer, determine if your priority is financial gain, a better work-life balance, or career growth.
 Knowing your main goal helps you filter out irrelevant options.

 2. Limit Your Options

-3. Use the “2-Minute Rule” for Small Decisions
+3. Use the 2-Minute Rule for Small Decisions

+Not every decision deserves deep thought.
+Spending excessive time choosing a minor product isn’t productive.
 If a decision will have minor consequences and takes less than two minutes to decide, just pick and move on.
+For everyday choices, it’s better to make a "good enough" decision quickly than to seek the perfect answer.

 4. Set a Time Limit for Big Decisions

 Giving yourself a deadline reduces overthinking and encourages action.
 Without time pressure, you might endlessly research or second-guess yourself.
+Assign a realistic deadline: a few minutes for small tasks, or a day or two for big ones.
+A time boundary forces your brain into focused mode and prevents indecision from dragging on.

 5. Use the 10/10/10 Rule

-6. Tap Into Your Intuition—After Doing the Research
+6. Tap Into Your Intuition After Researching

+Your gut feeling is often the result of experience and pattern recognition, but it should not be the only factor in unfamiliar situations.
+A solid formula is to research the facts, reflect on your values, and then trust your intuition.
 Once you’ve gathered enough information and considered your priorities, allow your instincts to guide you when the choice feels close.

 7. Avoid Decision Fatigue